-Chloe Dalton is a writer, political adviser and foreign policy specialist.
-She spent over a decade working in the UK Parliament and the Foreign and Commonwealth Office and has advised, and written for and with, numerous prominent figures.
-She divides her time between London and her home in the English countryside.
-Raising Hare is her first book.
-It won the Wainwright Prize for Nature Writing and was shortlisted for the Women’s Prize for Non-Fiction, selected as a Waterstones Book of the Year and as the Hay Festival Book of the Year.
-It was a Critics Best Books pick for The Times, Financial Times, Guardian, Spectator and iNews and was Waterstones Non-Fiction Book of the Month.
+Raising Hare is Chloe Dalton’s debut book and was an instant Sunday Times and New York Times bestseller.
+Chloe divides her time between working as a political adviser and foreign policy specialist in London and her home in the English countryside.
+Raising Hare was also shortlisted for the Wainwright Prize and the Women’s Prize for Non-Fiction, and was selected as a Waterstones Book of the Year and as the Hay Festival Book of the Year.
+It was a Critics Best Books pick for The Times, Financial Times, Guardian, Spectator and iNews and was a Waterstones Non-Fiction Book of the Month.

 chloedalton.uk | @chloedaltonuk